dancer1325/AngularDocumentationNewAngularAppFromCLI/README.md

 ### NewComponent

 * It's generated under "src/app"
-* The [selector](https://github.com/dancer1325/AngularDocumentationNewAngularAppFromCLI/blob/main/src/app/new-component/new-component.component.ts#L4) is prefixed with "app-" by convention
 * How it was created?
   * `ng generate component newComponent`
+* Added to the [AppModule](https://github.com/dancer1325/AngularDocumentationNewAngularAppFromCLI/blob/main/src/app/app.module.ts#L15) to make it available to other components in the application
+* The [selector](https://github.com/dancer1325/AngularDocumentationNewAngularAppFromCLI/blob/main/src/app/new-component/new-component.component.ts#L4) is prefixed with "app-" by convention

 ### NewConfigKarma